International Research Alliance

-Prof Vicky Karkou, Director of the Centre is a member of the international doctoral alliance for arts therapies.
-This international alliance, directed by Dr Nisha Sajnani, supports and progresses doctoral and postdoctoral research activity in the field of arts therapies, linking Universities and communities around the globe, paying particular attention to reaching out to academic networks in resource poor countries as well.
+Prof Vicky Karkou, Director of the Centre is a member of the International Research Alliance for arts therapies.
+This alliance, directed by Dr Nisha Sajnani, supports and progresses doctoral and postdoctoral research activity in the field of arts therapies, linking Universities and communities around the globe, paying particular attention to reaching out to academic networks in resource poor countries as well.
 Members are from New York, Drexel and Lesley Universities in the USA, Alanus and Heidelberg Universities in Germany, University of Haifa in Israel, the University of Melbourne in Australia and Edge Hill University in the UK.

 Erasmus+ project partners

 - Università degli Studi di Roma ‘Foro Italico’

 - ISESIstituto Europeo per lo sviluppo socio economico

 - Bulgarian Sports Development Association, Sofia

 Edge Hill led the UK pilot of this European funded research project at Merseyside Dance Initiative in Liverpool, which involved the delivery of a sixteen week therapeutic dance programme designed for women who are in recovery from breast cancer, to support both their physical and psychological health.
 A free training weekend was also provided for dancers and exercise professionals who were interested in delivering the programme independently.
 A publication on the project is currently underway.
 For more information visit www.dancing-health.eu.